Early Life and Education of Grant Hill: A Complete Timeline

 In 2012, Grant Hill publicly supported Barack Obama's presidential bid.

-2023: Part owner of Orlando City and Orlando Pride
+2023: Part Owner of Orlando City and Orlando Pride

-January 2024: Part of Group to Purchase Baltimore Orioles
+2024: Part Ownership of Baltimore Orioles

 In 2024, Grant Hill became part of an ownership group that purchased the Baltimore Orioles.